 I think at this point my ultimate career goal is to keep making films and art until I die.
 I just want to do what I love, and a big component of that is telling stories.
 Whether I convey stories as a screenwriter, an animator or a director, I'm not too fussed, I just love to make ideas come to life.

 6. Do you have any advice/ tips and tricks for future BUFTA entrants?

 My only tip or trick for future BUFTA entrants is to make a film for yourself.
-As soon as you go into creating something with the sole intention of fitting an audience criteria, you lose your connection with the film, and you don't allow for people to interpret the meaning you created for yourself.
+As soon as you go into creating something with the sole intention of fitting an audience criterion, you lose your connection with the film, and you don't allow for people to interpret the meaning you created for yourself.
 Make something for yourself, and the experience will be much more surprising, because the only expectations you initially had evolved from yourself.